virage81/custom-hooks/README.md

 - Created useWindowScroll hook using useWindowEvent
 - Typed useWindowScroll hook
 - Changed layout for section which is using this hook

+## 5. useToggle hook

+### Goal:

+- Change useToggle hook to work with string[]

+### Implementation

+- Changed useToggle hook
+- Changed useToggle types
+- Changed layout for section which is using this hook